Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   It is expected that the site ccan be used to create an extensive customer database with full interactivity with the customer base.

 -   The communication icons, whilst hover effects are active, the links do not yet create actual communication links and will be added at a later date when the comunications are live.

+-   The Download itinery PDF document is an example only and is not intendd to be a complete document at this stage.
+This document will be developed by the orgnaisation in the near future.

+-   The website form is an example only as does not submit entered data.
+The form will be developed at a later stage by the organisation.

 ## Technologies Used